-A mother blessing ceremony is a gathering of women celebrating the journey of a pregnant woman among them.
-Rather than a baby shower where the focus is on commercial baby gifts, a mother blessing focuses more on honouring the expectant mother and the path she is travelling.
-The aim is to empower the mother for the birth ahead, and for her to leave the mother blessing filled with love, inspiration, belief and confidence in herself and her body.
+A mother blessing ceremony is a gathering of (usually) women celebrating the journey of a pregnant person among them.
+Rather than a baby shower where the focus is on commercial baby gifts, a mother blessing focuses more on honouring the expectant parent and the path they are travelling.
+The aim is to empower the parent for the birth ahead, and for them to leave the blessing filled with love, inspiration, belief and confidence in themselves and their body.

 A mother blessing is NOT a blessing way.
 A blessing way is a Diné Navajo traditional ceremony that is deeply spiritual.
 To call what a modern mother blessing looks like now a ‘blessing way’ is cultural appropriation and is something MamaPixie strives hard to not be a part of.
 A women’s online group stated “1.
 In 2004, Native feminists wrote us to request that the term ‘Blessingway’ no longer be used to describe non-Navajo prenatal ceremonies such as the one described in this article.
 They explained that the term ‘Blessingway’ refers to a sacred spiritual ceremony performed by the Navajo people to celebrate rites of passage that occur throughout the entire life cycle, and not only the passage into motherhood.
 They suggested the term ‘Mother Blessing’ was a more appropriate term for a ceremony that was influenced, and respectful, of this tradition, but not practiced in accordance with the Navajo faith and culture.”

 Many cultures celebrate the step a woman takes from maiden into mother, encouraging them to embrace their right of passage into the next chapter of their life.
 Marking a female’s transitions through life has roots in every culture, however, this joyous event is becoming more and more popular in our modern society.
 We can, however, celebrate this in an inclusive way, celebrating any gender of birthing person and their steps along the path to parenthood.